Rwa people

 The Rwa or Meru sometimes Rwo (Wameru in Swahili) are a Bantu ethnic and linguistic group based on the south and eastern slopes of Mount Meru in Meru District of the Arusha Region of Tanzania, the Rwa population is estimated to number 198,000.
+They are culturally and linguistically related to the Chagga.

 Overview

 Except for their shared Bantu linguistic group membership, the Wameru have no kinship links with the Ameru people of Kenya.
 The Wameru have a population of roughly 198,000 people as of 2015.

 The Meru have been active in intense agriculture and currently live on Mount Meru's southern and eastern slopes.
 The Meru are frequently referred to as 'Varwa,' which means 'those who climb' in the Kimeru language.
 94 percent of the Meru are Christians (75 percent are Protestants and 25 percent are Catholics), and 3 percent are Muslims.

 History

 When the Arusha first came on the slopes of Mount Meru in the 1830s, the Wameru were already there.
 In the 1830s, the Wameru also created the Arusha township.
 The Meru kept the name of one of their leaders, Rari II (also known as Ndemi), who ruled until 1887.
 The leader made substantial contributions to the economy, particularly agriculture, by introducing new crops such as millet, maize, and bananas.
 He popularized pottery and iron crafts.